AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 This will fail despite the CUSK for `S` because `SSyn` lacks one.
 (The variation below would fix this particular example.)
 I think [\#9151](https://gitlab.haskell.org//ghc/ghc/issues/9151) is another example.

+**Richard:** Good example.
+But, wouldn't this be fixed with the more-careful dependency checking described immediately below?
+Then, `S`, with its CUSK, would be added to the environment and generalized before looking at `SSyn`, and all is well.
+I don't like the idea of saying that a type synonym has a CUSK when its tyvars and its RHS are annotated, because the RHS is just a plain type -- there's not really a place in the syntax to put the RHS's kind annotation.
+Looking at the code, something approaching this is done already, where all non-synonyms are first added to the environment (with `getInitialKinds`) and then all the synonyms are fully kind-checked, and then all the other decls are kind-checked.
+The more-careful dependency checking below could be implemented simply by having `getInitialKinds` notice the CUSK and generalize, I think.

 ## A possible variation